TalkingDoll/ResKoopNet/README.md

 ## Acknowledgements

 This project's codebase is significantly modified based on the [KoopmanDL package](https://github.com/MLDS-NUS/KoopmanDL) developed by MLDS-NUS.
-We extend our gratitude to the authors and contributors of KoopmanDL for their valuable work which served as a foundation for our project.
+We extend our gratitude to the authors and contributors of KoopmanDL for their valuable work.